fadhilc97/myproject-daily-savings/README.md

 **Functional**

-- [ ] As a user, I should login first to allow access entire savings application
+- [x] As a user, I should login first to allow access entire savings application
+- [ ] As a user, I should able to exit from the system by logging out
 - [x] As a user, I want to record my savings daily, so I can see the savings progress
 - [x] As a user, I want to see my savings list, so I got the insight about my savings
 - [x] As a user, I want to see my total savings, so I can summarize the savings progress